-Raise spirits and funds by using fruit’s natural beauty and flavor at your school concession stand.
+Raise spirits and do fund-raising at the same time by using fruit’s natural beauty and flavor at your school concession stand.
 Delicious treats made from vegetables, fruits, nuts, and whole grains are thrifty.

 Educate parents and students alike with signs showing the cost per serving.
 Bananas are often the most affordable choice.
 At my grocery store, small organic banana cost about 35 cents and medium ones about 45 cents.
 They are cheaper and more nutritious than candy.